dpi-tta-lessons/html-css-basics/content.md

 ### A Bit of History

-The web was originally created to help researchers share documents (like academic papers).
+The web was originally created by Tim Berners-Lee to help researchers at CERN share documents (like academic papers).
 That’s why HTML was designed to describe the structure of content — not how it looks.

 For example: